 Over my career, I have established myself as a world-leader in empirical consciousness research.
 Specifically, my mediumship studies optimize the research environment, maximize experimental controls, and take into account the real-world experiences of modern mediums (i.e., they have ecological validity).
 I have received multiple competitive research grants from international organizations and I sit on advisory boards for the Rhine Research Center and Forever Family Foundation.

-I am the author of the Kindle books Among Mediums, Meaningful Messages, and From the Mouths of Mediums and the paperback book Investigating Mediums.
+I am the creator of the Guidance for Grief card deck and booklet and author of the books Love and the Afterlife, Among Mediums, and From the Mouths of Mediums.

 I am the co-founder (with my husband and research partner Mark Boccuzzi) and Director of Research at the Windbridge Research Center (www.windbridge.org), a 501(c)(3) public charity dedicated to easing suffering around dying, death, and what comes next by performing rigorous scientific research and sharing the results and other customized content for free with practitioners, clinicians, scientists, and the general public.